-The food at this Italian restaurant is some of the best I’ve ever had (outside of Italy, of course).
+The food at this restaurant is some of the best Italian I’ve ever had (outside of Italy, of course).
 Just thinking about the antipasti plate I had there makes my mouth water.
 The pasta is homemade, flavorful, and served in huge portions.
-I found the food here to be very traditional Italian, which is great since you shouldn’t mess with a good thing.
+I found the food here to be very traditional Italian, which is great—you shouldn’t mess with a good thing.

 Lemongrass (Aria Resort and Casino)

-As someone who lived in Thailand, I take Thai food very seriously.
-There are very few places that come close to meeting my expectations and I always walk away with varying levels of disappointment.
-But I liked Lemongrass – probably because the cooks are actually Thai and know what they are doing.
+As someone who’s lived in Thailand, I take Thai food very seriously.
+There are very few places that come close to meeting my expectations, and I always walk away with varying levels of disappointment.
+But I liked Lemongrass—probably because the cooks are actually Thai and know what they’re doing.
 In fact, I was impressed that they could make a good Thai iced tea.
 While nothing will be as good as eating in Thailand, I walked away from my meal at Lemongrass less disappointed than I normally am.

 Bellagio Buffett (The Bellagio)

-I’ve been to three buffets in Vegas and I must say I like the one at the Bellagio the best.
+I’ve been to three buffets in Vegas and must say that I like the one at The Bellagio the best.
 The selection is huge, the food delicious, the price right.
 You can get everything from breakfast to salads to king crab to sushi to sandwiches to everything in between.
 (I personally love the French toast here.)
-Really, what else do you need other than sushi followed by French toast followed by eggs at 3am?
+Really, what else do you need but sushi followed by French toast followed by eggs at 3am?
 Not much!

-Other good buffets in Vegas include: Paris, Aria, Monte Carlo
+Other good buffets in Vegas include Paris, Aria, and Monte Carlo.

 Milos (Cosmopolitan Resort and Casino)

 This Greek and Mediterranean restaurant has an excellent selection of food and Greek wine.
-There’s a big focus on fish here but honestly, there is a big focus on fish everywhere in Vegas.
-(Maybe they are making up for the lack of water?)
+There’s a big focus on fish here, but honestly, there’s a big focus on fish everywhere in Vegas.
+(Maybe they’re making up for the lack of water?)
 Besides the fish offerings, there is a limited selection of very traditional Greek food that comes close to what I ate in Greece.

 Bouchon (The Venetian)

 Bouchon is a French bistro located in The Venetian Casino.
 The food was unbelievably delicious.
-I had an amazing roast chicken along along with escargot.
-It was my first time having escargot so I don’t have anything to compare it to, but what I had was tasty.
-I was nervous about trying it but turns out they are quite good!
+I had an amazing roast chicken along with escargot.
+It was my first time having escargot, so I don’t have anything to compare it to, but what I had was tasty.
+I was nervous, but it turns out escargot is quite good!
 (I wasn’t brave enough for the frog’s legs, though.)
 I also had a delicious salmon pâté.
-While the food and wine were excellent — as should be expected from a place this swanky — the level of service was what really set this establishment apart for me.
+While the food and wine were excellent—as should be expected from a place this swanky—the level of service was what really set this establishment apart for me.
 My waiter was very attentive, helpful, and responsive.
-I don’t know much about French food and after telling him what I didn’t want to try, he just brought out food for me.
-This place supposedly also has a killer brunch, one which I will try on my next visit.
+I don’t know much about French food, and after telling him what I didn’t want to try, he just brought out food for me.
+This place supposedly also has a killer brunch, which I’ll try on my next visit.

 Sushi Mon (9770 S Maryland Pkwy)

-Sushi Mon is far from the strip and you’ll need a car to get here.
-But if you can make it here, you’ll find reasonably priced and delicious sushi and Japanese food.
-I know there are a lot on this list already but this place is the local Vegas spot.
-They have a ton of roll combinations (you can get full or half orders) and they offer all-you-can-eat sushi for lunch and dinner.
+Sushi Mon is far from the Strip, and you’ll need a car to get here.
+But if you can make it here, you’ll find reasonably priced and delicious sushi and other Japanese food.
+I know there’s a lot of sushi on this list already, but this place is the local Vegas spot.
+They have a ton of roll combinations (you can get full or half orders), and they offer all-you-can-eat sushi for lunch and dinner.
 This restaurant is a gem and has the best value for your money in Vegas.

-And this is only a handful of the restaurants Las Vegas has to offer.
-Though I do eat a lot while I’m there, I’ve barely touched the surface of dining in Vegas and I’ll be updating this list often.
+This is only a handful of the restaurants Las Vegas has to offer.
+Though I do eat a lot while I’m there, I’ve barely scratched the surface of dining in Vegas, and I’ll be updating this list often.
 But for now, if you find yourself in Vegas with no idea where to eat, I recommend starting with one of these restaurants.